gohugoio/hugo/content/en/commands/hugo_new_theme.md

 ---
 ## hugo new theme

-Create a new site (skeleton)
+Create a new theme (skeleton)

 ### Synopsis

-Create a new site in the provided directory.
+Create a new theme (skeleton) called [name] in ./themes.
-The new site will have the correct structure, but no content or theme yet.
-Use `hugo new [contentPath]` to create new content.
+New theme is a skeleton.
+Please add content to the touched files.
+Add your name to the copyright line in the license and adjust the theme.toml file according to your needs.

 ```
-hugo new theme [path] [flags]
+hugo new theme [name] [flags]
 ```

 ### Options